Dressage delights at the Nürnberger Burg-Pokal

 The class may have no real significance, still we have the full on German presentation ceremony and the scene has been set for a great final, though you might not be wise to bet against Isabell cleaning up for a fourth time.

-Stay tuned, tomorrow we’ll look at the history of the Burg-Pokal and see what the winners did after the final…
+We look at the history of the Burg-Pokal and find some amazing horses…

 There’s plenty of ‘F’ line stallions available from International Horse Breeders, plus many more of the bloodlines of the top horses in this story – go to www.ihb.com.au